Team-IEEE-BPIT/SIG-Machine-Learning/SIG-2025/Assignments.md

 ---

-# Assignment 3: Advanced Techniques and Applications
+# Assignment 3: Advanced Techniques and Applications  (Easy to Medium)
 **Total Marks: 30**

 ---